huynhbaoking112/Attendance_Face_Recognition/README.md

-# Bước 1
+# STEP 1

-    - Chạy file add_faces.py, nhập tên người dùng ở terminal và chụp 100 tấm ảnh làm dataset
+    - Run the add_faces.py file, enter the username in the terminal and take 100 photos as a dataset

-# Bước 2
+# STEP 2

-    - Chạy file app.py để tích hợp nhận diện khuôn mặt và chấm công
+    - Run the app.py file to integrate facial recognition and timekeeping

-# Bước 3
+# STEP 3

-    - Chạy lệnh streamlit run .\app.py để hiển thị file chấm công
+    - Run the command streamlit run .\app.py in terminal to display the attendance file